toolsplus/atlassian-marketplace-data-studio-connector/README.md

 # Atlassian Marketplace Connector for Google Data Studio

+**⚠️ DEPRECATED** Fetching export data directly from the Atlassian Marketplace API is generally quite slow.
+As a result Data Studio reports that fetch data using this connector load fairly slow.
+In an effort to try to fix this we are deprecating this connector in favor of a new Google Sheets connector: https://github.com/toolsplus/atlassian-marketplace-sheets-connector.
+The Google Sheets connector allows you to load Marketplace data into a Google Sheet which can then be imported into Data Studio using the Data Studio native Google Sheet connector.

+---

 Bring your Atlassian Marketplace data to Google Data Studio and create reports and charts to visualize your sales performance, licensing data or, conversion events.